damus-io/api/README.md

 - `LN_NODE_ID`: The public node ID of the Lightning Network node in hex format
 - `LN_RUNE`: The public node ID of the Lightning Network node
 - `TEST_PRODUCTS`: Set to `"true"` to enable test products for Lightning Network payments with a value of 1 satoshi (for testing only)

+#### OTP login

+- `OTP_MAX_TRIES`: The maximum number of OTP tries allowed before locking the user out.
+Defaults to 10.
+- `SESSION_EXPIRY`: The time in seconds before a session expires.
+Defaults to 1 week.
+- `OTP_EXPIRY`: The time in seconds before an OTP expires.
+Defaults to 5 minutes.

 #### Extras